Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 #### 2. Stands Zone

-Stands Zone is 33.72m² and is designed to 12-15 People.
+Stands Zone is 33.72m² and is designed to 12-15 people.

 Stands Zone have to contain:
 - 1 Character who controls the drone